SXSW Review: 'Cheap Thrills'

 The closing title treatment suggests Haneke's "Funny Games," but the staging and play of the film itself play more like, say, "Who's Afraid of Virgina Woolf?" -- but only if George and Martha were asking their guests to cut off a pinkie finger for a sum of thousands that the two old friends then bargain down, adding a literal meaning to the phrase 'Lowest Bidder.'
 In a film this contained, the concern is that the proceedings might come to feel more theatrical than cinematic, but Katz's eye for edits and ear for whispers make it clear that's not a problem here.
 (There's, for one example, a great moment early on with the silent, seemingly-bored Violet, always texting on her phone, when we realize what she's really doing...)

-At the same time, the film is a showcase for its actors -- Koechner showing a malice and menace he's not shown before while still having the comedic energy his prior roles have showcase, Embry an impulsive but ingratiating thug, Paxton a femme fatale with high-end lingerie and low-level mores.
+At the same time, the film is a showcase for its actors -- Koechner showing a malice and menace he's not displayed before while still having the comedic energy his prior roles have worked from, Embry an impulsive but ingratiating thug, Paxton a femme fatale with high-end lingerie and low-level morals.
 Yet it's Healy, as a broken-down everyman with many problems and few options, who makes the film -- Craig is brazen and craven, weak-willed but determined, his decency slowly crumbling until it gives way like a dam giving way to dark, roiling waters.

 Some will find Colin's and Violet's motives specious -- or, like Eric Kohn of Indiewire, wonder why they're 'wasting' so much money -- but to a certain kind of jaded sadist, the title cheap thrills Craig and Vince deliver are worth every penny, wanton winners of our dog-eat-dog economy (a phrase epitomized in one of the film's most upsetting scenes) who, like little boys with flies, are cruel as sport.
 Cynical, amoral, tense and superbly shot and performed, "Cheap Thrills" is worth your consideration.